kithik7/DeepLabCut_VideoAnalysis_Cockroaches/deeplabcut_workflow_openarena.md

     train mAP: 52.85        test mAP: 56.68
     train mAR: 67.05        test mAR: 64.23

 No overfitting observed (train and test RMSE nearly identical).
-However mAP of ~57% was considered insufficient given that *shelter occlusion* frames are central to the boldness/shyness analysis and were underrepresented in the training set (~60 occlusion frames out of 500 total, roughly 12%). and predictions were sort of 3 pixels away from actual points.
+However mAP of ~57% was considered insufficient given that *shelter occlusion* frames are important to the boldness/shyness analysis and were very few in number in the training set (~60 occlusion frames out of 500 total, roughly 12%). and predictions were sort of 3 pixels away from actual points.

 Phase 2 labeling and retraining (Shuffle 2)